mautic/documentation/en/plugins/salesforce.md

 # Mautic - Salesforce CRM plugin

-This plugin can push a lead to Salesforce CRM when a lead makes some action.
+This plugin can push a contact to Salesforce CRM when a contact makes some action.
 If you don't have the Salesforce CRM account yet, [create it](http://www.salesforce.com/).

 ## Requirements